 Depreciation starts the moment that you drive off the forecourt.
 In the first three years alone, your car’s value can drop by 50%, according to the Money Advice Service.
 Most of that occurs in the first year, slowing down as it ages.

 The good news?
-By the time you've reached the eighth year of ownership, depreciation reaches a standstill.
+By the time you've reached the eighth year of ownership, depreciation usually reaches a standstill.

 What causes depreciation?